-- Visually inspect the seed for signs of insects, including live or dead insects, larvae, webbing or other debris.
+- Visually inspect the seed for signs of insects, including live or dead insects, larvae, webbing, or other debris.
 Sift through the seed to discover if an infestation is present throughout the stored seed.
-Be sure to inspect seed throughout large containers - if there is a crack or hole in the bottom, seed at the top may still appear fresh and uncontaminated.
+Be sure to inspect seed deep inside large containers, because if there is a crack or hole in the bottom, seed at the top may still appear fresh and uncontaminated.

 - Sniff the seed for hints of mold and mildew.
 These will be strong, musty or sharp odors that indicate unwelcome growth in the seed.
 Odd colors or discoloration can also indicate unwanted mold or fungus in the seed.

 - Sift the seed for signs of clumping or dampness.
 Seed that is caked or clumped has been wet and is now unsuitable for birds’ consumption.
 Sprouting seed is another sign of unwelcome moisture.
-Also note if there is any unusual condensation on the lid or sides of the storage container.
+Also note if there is any unusual condensation under the lid or inside the birdseed storage container.

 - Check the sides and bottoms of storage containers for signs of rodent infestations, including bite or chewing marks, spilled seed, tracks, scat, or nearby caches of seed.
 If pests are noticed, take safe, appropriate steps to eliminate the rodents as well as improve birdseed storage.

 If birdseed has been compromised through insect infestations or mildew, it must be disposed of.
 Throw out the seed in a bag or container out of reach of birds and other pests, and thoroughly wash, disinfect, and dry the storage container before refilling it with fresh seed.
 If the container itself has been damaged, repair or replace it before further use.

 To keep the birds safe, never use pesticides or other toxic sprays or chemicals near birdseed storage containers to eradicate pests.
 Instead, move the birdseed to a different storage location until the pest problem has been eliminated.

 How Long Can Birdseed Last?